mua35-RoboticsEngineering/Electrical-3-Phase-Inverter/README.md

-# Three-Phase Inverter and PMSM Motor Simulation
+# Three-Phase Inverter and PMSM/BLDC Motor Simulation

 This project explores the design and simulation of a three-phase inverter for driving a permanent-magnet motor system.
 The electrical inverter was developed and analysed in LTspice, while ANSYS Maxwell was used to model the electromagnetic behaviour of the motor load.
 I did this project as part of my academic studies alongside one of my friends.